-Inventories are measured at cost according to the FIFO method.
-In cases when the net realisable value of the inventories is lower than the cost, the latter is written down for impairment to this lower value.
+Inventories are measured at cost on the basis of weighted measured average prices.
+In cases when the net realisable value is lower than the cost, the latter is written down for impairment to this lower value.

 Costs of goods for resale, raw materials, and consumables comprise acquisition costs plus delivery costs.